ohmyksh/ohmyksh.github.io/index.md

 <div style="height:15px;"></div>
 <p> Hello!
-I am an incoming Ph.D. student at Seoul National University, advised by <a href="https://vision.snu.ac.kr/gunhee/">Prof. Gunhee Kim</a>.
+I am a Ph.D. student at Seoul National University, advised by <a href="https://vision.snu.ac.kr/gunhee/">Prof. Gunhee Kim</a>.
 Prior to that, I received my B.S. in CSE from POSTECH in 2025.</p>

 <p>My research focuses on Natural Language Processing, aiming to enable large language models to perform human-like reasoning by leveraging external knowledge and feedback to solve complex problems, particularly through retrieval-augmented methods and reasoning models. </p>
 <p> I really enjoy exchanging ideas and getting inspired by others.
 Feel free to reach out through any channel if you’re interested in my work or just want to connect!</p>